ikr/estimate-tasks/README.md

             confidencePercent: 95
         }]);

-In the browser you have to include [Underscore](http://documentcloud.github.io/underscore/) and the [lib/calc.js](https://github.com/ikr/estimate-tasks/blob/master/lib/calc.js) script.
+In the browser you have to include the [lib/calc.js](https://github.com/ikr/estimate-tasks/blob/master/lib/calc.js) script.
 Then:

     var et = window["estimate-tasks"];